 - response.function_call_arguments.done event

 The first two events request execution, and the next two provide the input data.
-Store the call_id from the first event.
+Please ensure that you store the call_id from the first event.

 3) Call the function to produce the PDF file with the provided input data, and return the function's result.